akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_1.md

  * `preStart()` is invoked after the actor has started but before it processes its first message.
  * `postStop()` is invoked just before the actor stops.
 No messages are processed after this point.

 Let's use the `preStart()` and `postStop()` lifecycle hooks in a simple experiment to observe the behavior when we stop an actor.
-Add the code shown in the snippet to your `ActorQuickStart` source file as follows:

-1. Add the class below the existing actor class definitions.
-1. In the `try` block `#create-actors` section, add the `systemOf` statement to create the first actor.
-1. In the `try` block, replace the `main-send-messages` with the `stop` message.
-1. Save the file and run sbt to observe the output.
+First, add the following 2 actor classes to your project:

 Scala
 :   @@snip [ActorHierarchyExperiments.scala]($code$/scala/tutorial_1/ActorHierarchyExperiments.scala) { #start-stop }